-The authors thank the company Lafarge-Granulat for the help with the sampling of the fossil and the family Langlois-Meurinne for the authorization of working in their property.
-They also appreciate to G. De Ploeg (MNHN) and D. Azar (Lebanon University) for the careful preparation of the material.
+The authors thank the company Lafarge-Granulat for help with the sampling of the fossil and the family Langlois-Meurinne for the authorization of working in their property.
+They are also grateful to G. De Ploeg (MNHN) and D. Azar (Lebanese University) for the careful preparation of the material.
 The paper was prepared in the Muséum National d'Histoire Naturelle in Paris in the framework of the Programme "Research in Paris" (programme d'accueil des chercheurs étrangers de Mairie de Paris).
-The senior author had supported during some years by the Muséum National d'Histoire Naturelle according to the Programme of visiting professors, Programme of the Presidium of the Russian Academy of Sciences 'Problems of Origin of Life and Formation of Biosphere' and his work with the collection of the Zoological Institute was supported the Russian Ministry of Education and Science and grant of Russian Foundation for Basic Research (12-04-00663-a).
-The authors greatly appreciate to Stanislaw Adam Ślipiński (Division of Entomology, CSIRO, Canberra) and Wioletta Tomaszewska (Museum and Institute of Zoology of the Polish Academy of Sciences, Warszawa) for their assistance in elaboration of the diagnoses for the new species here described.
-The preparation of drawings was made with assistance of the senior author's daughter, Polina G. Kirejtshuk.
+The work of the first author has been supported for several years by the Muséum National d'Histoire Naturelle according to the Programme of visiting professors, Programme of the Presidium of the Russian Academy of Sciences "Problems of Origin of Life and Formation of Biosphere," and his work with the collection of the Zoological Institute was supported by the Russian Ministry of Education and Science and a grant from the Russian Foundation for Basic Research (12-04-00663-a).
+The authors greatly appreciate the assistance of Stanislaw Adam Ślipiński (Division of Entomology, CSIRO, Canberra) and Wioletta Tomaszewska (Museum and Institute of Zoology of the Polish Academy of Sciences, Warszawa) during elaboration of the diagnoses for the new species described here.
+The preparation of drawings was made with assistance of the first author's daughter, Polina A. Kirejtshuk.
+The authors appreciate very useful comments and recommendations of anonymous reviewers.